robertpiosik/CodeWebChat/README.md

 - Type your task and initialize a chatbot, or send an API request.
 - Get accurate code completions using reasoning models and all selected files as context.
 - Generate precise commit messages by referencing the original state of the modified files.
+- Parse websites for context through the Connector browser extension.

 **Guiding principles:**